AshishChouhan85-zz/REAL-TIME-SUDOKU-SOLVER/README.md

 Due to non availability of GPU in my system, all the 81 numbers were not given at once as it slows down the framerate.
 Instead 3 images were given at each frame which kept the framerate almost constant.
 This process is showed by yellow frame around the sudoku grid.

-# MAKING THE SUDOKU GRID
+- # MAKING THE SUDOKU GRID

+Blank spaces are represented by 0.

 ![Screenshot (99)](https://user-images.githubusercontent.com/60431758/113705764-73482e00-96fb-11eb-8b04-df58d3a49871.png)